 My interest in Old Masters began at the invitation of Prince Hans-Adam of Liechtenstein, the noted collector, whom I had interviewed on several occasions for The Wall Street Journal.
 This was during the time that I lived in Vienna and HSH offered me a position to work in a quasi-diplomatic capacity regarding lingering historical issues surrounding that family's legendary collection.
 My fascination for 20th century classical modern works, particularly Cubism, Futurism and Abstract Expressionim led to public relations work for Bugatti Automobillii and for an Elon Musk-Richard Branson engineering innovation start up in Los Angeles.
 The intersection between high art and great engineering is to me the foundation of all that is to be cherished and appreciated in civilization, classic or modern.

-I am an author and a former journalist, fascinated by the role of History on the present.
+I am an author and a former journalist, fascinated by the role of History upon the present.
 After college I took trains across Europe, from London to Istanbul, in search of an overseas reporting position.
 I ended up living in the Balkans as a contributor to The Wall Street Journal Europe, living in and reporting on the periphery of the war-zones of Yugoslavia during the wars of the 1990s.
 This resulted in my first book contract and my non-fiction narrative, Shadows on the Mountain, a story about the monarchist-nationalist resistance in Yugoslavia during the two world wars.
 It also describes the culture of war literature and poetry that was the poignant consequence of those eras.